arpank-2380/PyEPFD/utils/orca/README.md

+orca2pyepfd & prepare_orca are command line tools.
-orca2pyepfd is a command line tool that converts orca.hess files into a pyepfd restart file.
+orca2pyepfd converts orca.hess files into a pyepfd restart file. prepare_orca reads an xyz trajectory (stochastic calculations) and prepares single-point orca calculations for each frames.